mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 Decent sleep last night and I am looking forward to riding today (last sunny day in the forecast).
 I knocked out another productive day at work too.

-I got out on the MTB for a bit of time on the bike paths.
-I ended up pushing with a bit more effort to keep up with a roadie on his commute back to _Colwood_.
+Wanted to ride my road bike but MTB it was.
+I ended up pushed a bit more effort to keep up with a roadie on his commute back to _Colwood_.
 I headed back towards town at the _E&N Junction_ but that was fun to ride with someone if only for a short bit.
 I rode easy for the balance of an hour before stopping at Carina's office.
 We pedalled home together after that.
 I felt good and probably could have handled a loop around _Thetis Lake_.

 <!---->